skenqbx/rail/README.markdown

   },
   buffer: false,  // disable buffering for this call
   redirect: {
-    max: 1        // allow only one redirect
+    limit: 1        // allow only one redirect
   }
 }, function(response) {
   // ... consume the response